On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models

 \section{Limitations and Ethics}

 This study is subject to several limitations.
 We demonstrated our analysis on the Grad-TTS model \cite{GradTTS} (trained on LibriTTS dataset \citep{LibriTTS}), and used the Universal HifiGAN \citep{HifiGAN} for waveform generation.
-We do not develop novel TTS models from scratch, and focus on analysing existing systems.
 These are all publicly available for our research purposes.
+We do not develop novel TTS models from scratch, and focus on analysing existing ones.
 Under these settings, several limitations apply to our analysis:

 \begin{enumerate} \item LibriTTS is an English-only dataset, hence other languages are not supported by Grad-TTS, and were not analyzed. \item LibriTTS is an audio-book reading dataset, and besides the speaker's gender no vocal attributes are provided.
 Therefore, we were limited to use the speaker's gender and the statistical audio attributes that we measure directly from the waveform.
 Properties such as emotion could not be analysed under these settings.
-We only refer to "male" or "female" voices to align with the original metadata. \item The acoustic quality of generated samples is bounded by the quality of the TTS system, including the Grad-TTS spectogram denoiser and the Universal HifiGAN vocoder quality. \item The system cannot generate speech with a custom voice, as it does not take a voice-prompt as input.
+We only refer to "male" or "female" voices to align with the original metadata. \item Our method is general and can be applied to any frozen unguided diffusion-based TTS model that contains a bottleneck.
+However, since we were limited to publicly available models, we chose to focus on analysing the Grad-TTS model. \item The acoustic quality of generated samples is bounded by the quality of the TTS system, including the Grad-TTS spectogram denoiser and the Universal HifiGAN vocoder quality. \item The system cannot generate speech with a custom voice, as it does not take a voice-prompt as input.
 Thus, our edited audios are limited to the given subspace of speaker voices.
 This also points to the fact that our work does not pose risks regarding deep-fake or identity theft.

 \end{enumerate}